Tailhook scandal: Political and social impact

 The Navy had been one of the first U.S. military services to begin integrating women into its ranks.
-In 1972, CNO Andmiral Elmo Zumwalt opened up previously closed jobs to enlisted women, allowed non-medical women to serve on some non-combat ships, and suspended the restrictions on women receiving command assignments at land bases.
+In 1972, CNO Admiral Elmo Zumwalt opened up previously closed jobs to enlisted women, allowed non-medical women to serve on some non-combat ships, and suspended the restrictions on women receiving command assignments at land bases.
 According to journalist Gregory Vistica, since that time, and perhaps as a result of Zumwalt's changes, animosity towards the presence of women had grown in the Navy.
 He cited as evidence a 1986 study commissioned by the Navy to assess the assimilation of women into the United States Naval Academy.
 The study found that women at the academy had become increasingly more isolated and ostracized by their male peers in the years since 1976 when they were first admitted.
 Fearful of bad publicity, the Navy did not release the report's findings.
 In December 1990, male students (midshipmen) at the academy handcuffed one of their female classmates to a urinal in the men's bathroom and took photographs before releasing her.
 A subsequent Navy IG investigation found that, at the school, there was "a breakdown in civility and discipline, which contributes to an environment conducive to sexual harassment and discrimination."

 The initial reports on the Tailhook investigation were released in 1992, which was a presidential election year in the U.S..
 Due, in part, to the previous year's Clarence Thomas Supreme Court nomination hearings, sexual harassment was a prominent political topic.
 Also, a number of politicians and activists were calling on the U.S. military to end the ban on women's participation in combat occupations.
 Both issues were involved in the Tailhook controversy.
 Advocates for lifting the ban on women in combat argued that the restrictions placed women on an unequal footing with their male compatriots, thereby facilitating sexual harassment and sexist discrimination.

 In response to Tailhook, Garrett had created a working group called the Standing Committee on Women in the Navy and Marine Corps.
 The board was chaired by Barbara Pope and included Marsha J. Evans.
 In September 1992, the committee made a list of 80 recommendations to improve how the Navy addressed women's issues, including a sexual harassment/assault hotline and education on alcohol abuse.
 O'Keefe approved all the recommendations.